TheLinuxEXP/TheLinuxEXP.github.io/_posts/2021-10-26-GNOME-video-interview-transcripts.md

 For both the progressive GNOME folks and elementary, we largely see traditional theming as we know it on Linux desktops as a legacy implementation that is unique to “desktop Linux” for the worse.
 It is unlike any mainstream platform and makes it difficult for app developers to design and develop innovative, modern experiences.
 This is why elementary OS and GNOME 3 have never officially supported arbitrary theming via switching out the system stylesheet.
 There is absolutely an aesthetic and branding aspect (it’s good for screenshots of elementary OS to be recognizable as elementary OS, for example), but more important is avoiding breakage for both app developers and end users.
 With elementary OS, for example, we often see people who switch out their system stylesheet get upset when there is poor contrast, broken widgets, or feature (like the dark style or accent color preferences) that no longer work for them.
 We also see third-party apps that are doing interesting custom widgets (some of the most innovative and unique apps) completely break because some unsupported stylesheet doesn’t support the variables or style classes they depend on to make it easier to make their app.

-However, for users, there are three main aspects to “theming,” and this is backed up by my years-long research and studies (like https://blog.elementary.io/user-interface-study-findings/): first, aesthetics or as I like to call it "making it your own."
+However, for users, there are three main aspects to “theming,” and this is backed up by my years-long research and studies (like [https://blog.elementary.io/user-interface-study-findings/](this post) ): first, aesthetics or as I like to call it "making it your own."
 This is the same reason we have wallpapers on every modern OS (and look at early versions of iOS to see the opposite end of this line of thinking).
 People want to make their computer feel like theirs, just like they might want to decorate their physical desk with their own style to make it more pleasing for them.
 The second major aspect is accessibility which encompasses contrast and light/dark style preferences; some people have an easier time using their computer if it temporarily or permanently looks different than the defaults.
 Lastly, there's the "familiarity" aspect which often overlaps with the previous two, but can also include things like a theme to make the OS look more like Windows or macOS.

 From the elementary perspective (and seemingly the progressive GNOME perspective with recent developments), we're tackling the first two aspects differently than just arbitrary themes; we've added a dark style preference and app API to address the aesthetic and accessibility needs for a dark interface while ensuring it's well supported by apps.
 We've even had success moving this under the FreeDesktop banner via a Portal API and now future GNOME versions will be shipping a compatible API as well (which gives us hope for third-party apps like Firefox and Chrome supporting it on Linux, too).
 We've also added ten new accent colors to elementary OS and a refreshed stylesheet that uses them throughout the OS in places like highlighted text, selected options, suggested actions, focus glows, and even accented text like in the Date & Time indicator.
 As a result, you can keep the default stylesheet and still make elementary OS feel very personalized while also ensuring it passes accessibility standards for contrast, and without breaking third-party apps.
 In fact, these new features are made possible because of the default stylesheet.
 So for us, we're happy to talk to users to discover how and why they are leaning on theming, and address those directly in the system stylesheet.
 Of course with open source software people will always be able to go and change how it looks and works, but we're focused on making the default experience adress the majority of those cases while also avoiding breakage.